ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/failure_model.md

-# How to stay within the failure model
+# Staying within the failure model

 ## One VDisk in the storage group failed {#storage_group_lost_one_disk}

 With SelfHeal enabled, this situation is considered normal.
 SelfHeal will move the VDisk over the time specified in the settings, then data replication will start on a different PDisk.

 If SelfHeal is disabled, you'll have to manually move the VDisk.
-Before moving it, make sure that **only one VDisk** in the storage group has failed.
+Before moving it, make sure that **only one** VDisk in the storage group has failed.
 Then follow the [instructions](moving_vdisks.md#removal_from_a_broken_device).

 ## More than one VDisk in the same storage group have failed without going beyond the failure model {#storage_group_lost_more_than_one_disk}